Mesa Prieta

 Mesa Prieta is a mesa in Sandoval County New Mexico.
-The mesa was formed by a basaltic lava flow approximately 3.3 myr.
-When the Rio Grande began to flow through the area, it eroded the softer sedimentary layers beneath the basaltic layer creating a mesa.
+The mesa was formed by a basaltic lava flow during the Pliocene.
 The sedimentary rocks include the Cretaceous Dakota Sandstone, Mancos Shale, and Gallup Sandstone.

-Rio Puerco flows south on the west side of the mesa.
+The Rio Puerco flows south on the west side of the mesa.
 The Ojito Wilderness is to the east of the mesa, and Cabezon Peak is to the north.

-Petroglyphs

-The basaltic rocks of the mesa naturally form a patina which can be scraped by humans to create petroglyphs.
-Mesa Prieta is the site of one of the largest collections of petroglyphs in New Mexico.
-Archaeological surveys have estimated that there are anywhere between 50,000 and 100,000 petroglyphs on the Mesa.
-These artifacts contain examples from the Archaic, Pueblo, and Spanish periods and show evidence of human habitation in the region dating back 10,000 years ago.